DahnM20/ai-flow-docs/docs/contribute/create-new-node.md

 Your new node must extend one of two base classes, depending on its dependencies on user parameters:

 - **BasicExtensionProcessor**: Use this if the node does not depend on user-specific parameters, such as an API key.
-- **UserContextExtensionProcessor**: Use this if the node requires context about the user, such as user-specific settings or keys.
+- **ContextAwareExtensionProcessor**: Use this if the node requires context about the user, such as user-specific settings or keys.

 ### 3. Implement Your Node